-The case claims that the nation’s largest marketer of nonfat dry milk and the California-based milk processing firm inflated their own profits at the expense of America’s dairy farmers by misreporting critical data used by the government to set raw milk prices.
-The dairy farmer plaintiffs seek compensation for the millions of dollars lost due to this alleged price manipulation.
+Originally filed on March 6, 2009, plaintiffs, dairy farmers throughout the U.S. who sold raw milk that was priced according to a Federal Milk Marketing Order between Jan.
+1, 2002, and April 30, 2007, claim that DairyAmerica Inc., and affiliate California Dairies, nation’s largest marketer of non-fat dry milk and the California-based milk processing firm inflated their own profits at the expense of America’s dairy farmers by misreporting critical data used by the government to set raw milk prices.

-In overturning the February 2010 U.S. District Court ruling, the United States Court of Appeals for the Ninth District considered the “filed rate doctrine,” which bars certain lawsuits from recovering damages when government agencies, such as the United States Department of Agriculture (USDA), approve rates or prices for regulated industries, including the dairy industry.
+In overturning the February 2010 U.S. District Court ruling, the Court of Appeals considered the “filed rate doctrine,” which bars certain lawsuits from recovering damages when government agencies, such as the United States Department of Agriculture (USDA), approve rates or prices for regulated industries, including the dairy industry.
 The Court of Appeals ruled that the filed rate doctrine did not preclude dairy farmers from suing the dairy firms in this case because the USDA’s National Agricultural Statistics Service had concluded that the pricing data was incorrect.

 Case name: Carlin et al. v.
 DairyAmerica Inc. et al., Case No. 1:09-cv-00430, U.S. District Court, Eastern District of California